Committee for the Strategic Enhancement of Autonomous Systems Research

-What is Strategic Enhancement of Autonomous Systems Research (CSEASR)?
+What is the Committee for the Strategic Enhancement of Autonomous Systems Research (CSEASR)?

 At its broadest level, CSEASR is an interdisciplinary group of experts from across campus that serves in an advisory capacity to the Vice President for Research & Economic Development on issues relating to the conduct and parameters of Autonomous Systems Research (ASR) at UND, including, in collaboration with the Research Institute for Autonomous Systems (RIAS) and the Northern Plains UAS Test Site (NPUASTS), the promotion, development, enhancement, and support of a comprehensive portfolio of ASR.